 Bachelor's degrees are conferred with honors upon students who attain academic distinction.
 To be eligible for graduation honors, a student must have earned 30 credit hours of graded coursework at SMWC.
 In calculating the GPA for graduation honors, all graded qualified coursework that is transferred and transcripted are used solely in the computation of the Honors GPA.
 Students with a calculated GPA between 3.5 and 3.749 merit graduation cum laude.
+Students with a calculated GPA between 3.75 and 3.899 merit graduation magna cum laude.
 Students with a calculated GPA of 3.90 and above merit graduation summa cum laude.